aleshaleksey/fansys23/08-spell-list.md

 For the sake of mechanics, this is a "blink speed" effect.

-**Upcast**: For every extra MP dice the range increases by 4000ft or the radius of the portal increases by 5ft.
+**Upcast**: For every extra MP die above 7 the range increases by 4000ft or the radius of the portal increases by 5ft.

 **Global**: The range of the portal is not limited, as long as it is on the same realm.
 The caster must succeed on a "Knowledge: Geography" roll of an appropriate difficulty to know an appropriate route between point of departure and destination.
 On a fail, the actual destination may be off by up to 10 degrees per point of difference between the threshold and actual roll.